-All Elmhurst College students participate in an Experiential Learning opportunity, which integrates course-based learning with related experiences outside of the classroom.
+All Elmhurst University students participate in an Experiential Learning opportunity, which integrates course-based learning with related experiences outside of the classroom.

 Students may participate in Experiential Learning in many ways, including domestic and international travel courses, service-learning courses, internship courses, clinical work and student teaching.
 Many students also complete their Experiential Learning in service programs like Habitat for Humanity, or off-campus research, where skills and values developed in the classroom may be applied in an off-campus setting.

 Students and guests may search for courses by Experiential Learning on BlueNet under “Search for Courses” (choose Course Type “Experiential Learning” when searching).

 Many students complete their Experiential Learning through a non-course-based program, titled EXP 250.
 For more information about each program, please contact the person listed in parentheses.